 - Race.
 African Americans are at the highest risk for hypertension.

-Controlling and Treating High Blood Pressure
+Controlling and Treating High Blood Pressure in New York

 Guidelines are constantly changing on how best to treat high blood pressure.
 Lifestyle changes may make the biggest difference in controlling your hypertension.
 Your blood pressure expert may recommend that you get regular physical activity, eat a healthy diet and maintain a healthy weight.
 Obesity, high salt intake, alcohol abuse, and inactivity are major contributors to hypertension.